 Willa is built for the slow read, for watching as light slowly shifts in rhythm with the time signature of the natural world.
-Willa is constantly changing, hour by hour and season by season as the sun and moon track across the sky or as weather and seasons change, so may be experienced in many different ways over time.
+Willa is constantly changing, hour by hour and throughout the seasons as the sun and moon track across the sky or as weather and seasons change, so may be experienced in many different ways over time.
 Viewers are encouraged to spend an extended period of time inside the piece, especially to watch sunset, sunrise, clouds passing, or moon rise on a full moon night.